 Don't: Bring new items in without dealing with your clutter first.

-Tidy people don’t bring new things into the home, tidy people take control over their existing clutter first.
-“Limit volume to begin with, “ she says, noting this is her number one rule.
-“And that’s free.
-Just press pause.”
-Sticking with this crucial rule will not only help with subsequent steps to a tidy home but also ensure your home remains clutter free.
+Tidy people don’t constantly bring new things into the home, they exert control over their existing clutter first.
+To channel a new, organized and tidy person, “Limit volume to begin with, “ says, Shira Gill of Shira Gill Home, noting this is her number one rule.
+“And this one doesn't cost you a dime.
+Just press pause on purchases.”
+Sticking with this crucial rule will not only help with subsequent steps to keeping a tidy home but this tip also ensure your home remains clutter-free.

 Do: Designate a Place for Everything

 Don't: Just put things down in a catch-all spot to deal with it later.

 Tidy people tidy up by put their things away, says Gill.
 This is another crucial “do” in her book, and it begins with having a designated spot for everything.
 This simple system starts with creating a go-to hook, nook or closet for everything from shoes to backpacks, keys, the dog leash, jackets and mail.
 Gill says once everyone in the family knows where their belongings are supposed to go, it takes nearly the same amount of time to put the stuff away than it does to toss them mindlessly.

 Tracy Spitzer, owner and professional organizer of NYC-based UNSTUFF NYC goes one step further to guaranteeing a tidy home by labeling everything—but to think beyond the label maker.
 "Have kids write their own labels.
 For example, they can write their names on stickers above their backpack hooks.
 For younger kids, use clip art or print logos—you'd be surprised how early kids can recognize brand names like LEGOS—and tape them to the containers.
 Or if you use a picture of a pencil on a bin or a photo of Barbie, everyone can easily put their things away.
 No excuses!"

 Do: Clean in Just Five Minutes